pepa65/fail2drop/README.md

 * The logfile recording the bans is `/var/log/fail2drop.log` by default, but can be specified in the configfile with `varlog:`.
 * IP addresses can be whitelisted under `whitelist:` (prepended by `- `).
-* Multiple `searchlog` conditions can be named and specified, with:
+* Multiple `searchlog` conditions can be named and specified, after:
   - `logfile:` - The path of the log file to be searched
   - `tag:` - The initial search tag to filter lines in the log file
   - `ipregex:` - A regular expression that should contains an offending IP address.